Melissa Beck, Executive Director

 Prior to joining EFA, Melissa was CEO of Legal Information for Families Today (LIFT), a nonprofit dedicated to enhancing access to justice for children and families throughout New York State.
 Before LIFT, she worked on criminal justice reform on a national and local scale.
 Prior to joining the nonprofit sector, Melissa was a litigator, working as a prosecutor in the Brooklyn DA's Office and as a criminal defense attorney.
 Melissa has been an Adjunct Professor of Nonprofit Management at New York University’s Wagner School of Public Service and an Adjunct Professor of Women’s Studies at Fordham University.
 She is the author of numerous articles on nonprofit management and social justice issues as well as a playwright.
 She sits on the Leadership Council of the Support Center on Nonprofit Management and on the Steering Committee of the Active Owners Working Group at Confluence Philanthropy.
 A graduate of Hampshire College, Melissa received her JD from the Benjamin N. Cardozo School of Law and holds a certificate in nonprofit management from the Columbia Business School.

+Laura leads EFA’s Reproductive Health and Justice program.
+She also co-chairs the Health Working Group of the Appalachia Funders Network.
 Prior to joining EFA, Laura was a Law Students for Reproductive Justice Fellow at the National Center for Lesbian Rights, where she led the expansion of the organization’s reproductive justice program.
-Before her tenure at the National Center for Lesbian Rights, she held positions at the Office of the General Counsel at CUNY, Kingsborough Community College, and the Center for Reproductive Rights.
-Laura’s work in the reproductive rights movement includes service with the National Abortion Federation Hotline and reviving the D.C.
-Abortion Fund.
-Laura is a graduate of Kalamazoo College and she received her JD from The City University of New York (CUNY) School of Law.
+Before that, Laura held positions at the Office of the General Counsel at CUNY, Kingsborough Community College, and the Center for Reproductive Rights.
+Laura is a graduate of The City University of New York (CUNY) School of Law, where she was the editor-in-chief of the CUNY Law Review.

 David Stocks, Program Director

+David Stocks is Program Director at EFA and oversees the foundation’s grantmaking program in the arts.
 Prior to joining EFA, David was the President of the Shaker Museum Mount Lebanon, in New Lebanon, NY.
-Earlier in his career, David was the founding board president and first Executive Director of Friends of the Katy Trail in Dallas, Texas.
-David is a graduate of Southern Methodist University.
+Earlier in his career, David was the founding board president and first Executive Director of Friends of the Katy Trail in Dallas, Texas, now one of the nation’s most successful rail-to-trail projects, and was a real estate broker there.
+He is a graduate of Southern Methodist University.